-Now, we continue on with a presentation about the use of daily vitamin D for health maintenance in our increasingly toxic global ecosystem…empowering you with information about an important nutrient for daily use in your proactive disease preventive lifestyle practice.
+This Journal is a presentation about the use of daily vitamin D for health maintenance in our increasingly toxic global ecosystem.
+I hope to empower you with information about an important nutrient for daily use in your proactive disease preventive lifestyle practice.

 I presented a much earlier Journal entry on vitamin D on December 17, 2010, which you can see at this link.
 This entry features a quality comprehensive article by Donald Miller, M.D., one of the better researchers and commentators on natural biochemical health considerations.
 He is a Professor of Cardiovascular Surgery at the University of Washington, and is highly respected for his work.

 In brief, vitamin D is almost universally low in people who live in northern latitudes, certainly from Colorado on up north.